VanshikaBhalla/VanshikaBhalla/README.md

 - 👋 Hi, I’m @VanshikaBhalla
-- 👀 I’m interested in web development.
+- 👀 I’m interested in data science and web development.
-- 🌱 I’m currently learning JavaScript.
+- 🌱 I’m currently learning Machine Learning.
-- 💞️ I’m looking to collaborate on Web Development.
+- 💞️ I’m looking to collaborate on any related projects.
 - 📫 How to reach me: Connect with me on LinkedIn [https://www.linkedin.com/in/vanshika-bhalla-92083a234/]